Who is Marton Gulyas, who is discrediting Hungary abroad?

-As Magyar Nemzet reported earlier, a reader in Sweden shared with the Hungarian Mandiner portal a video compilation shown to eight graders in Swedish public education since 2019.
-Swedish teachers are using the video in social studies classes to teach future generations about Hungary.
+As Magyar Nemzet has highlighted in an earlier piece, a reader in Sweden shared with the Hungarian Mandiner portal a video compilation shown to 8th graders in Sweden's public education institutions since 2019.
+Swedish teachers are using the video in their social studies classes to teach future generations about Hungary.

 Who is Marton Gulyas?